kinlu/recipe-app/TestPlan.md

 Unit tests will be applied to those components with logics inside.

-To achieve isolation, the dependent serice modules will be stubbed in unit tests.
+To achieve isolation, the dependent service modules will be stubbed in unit tests.
 The stubs are supported by [sinon](https://sinonjs.org/releases/latest/).

 TestBed from angular is adopted to support the unit tests.